A Combination Theorem for Trees of Metric Bundles: Hyperbolicity of ladder

 \section{Hyperbolicity of ladder}

 In this section, we show that a uniform neighborhood of a ladder (see Definition \ref{ladder}) is uniformly hyperbolic with the induced path metric.
-We divide the proof into two cases.
-Firstly, when the girth (see Definition \ref{girth-neck}) is uniformly small over the central base (see Proposition \ref{hyp_small_ladder}).
-And then, with the help of Proposition \ref{combination-of-hyp-sps}, we conclude the hyperbolicity for the general ladder (see Proposition \ref{general-ladder-is-hyp}).
-Suppose $K\ge1,C\ge0,\epsilon\ge0$ and $\L_K$ is a $(K,C,\epsilon)$-ladder in the graph of tree-graded graphs $\mathsf{X}=(\Pi_B:X\ri B)$ satisfying axiom {\bf H}. {\bf We fix the notation $\bm{L_{Kr}:=N_r(\L_K)}$ in this section} for $r\ge0$.
-Sometimes we denote a ladder by only $\L$ when the constants $K,C,\epsilon$ are clear from the context.
-Here also in our statements, we suppress the dependence on the constants $C,\epsilon$ and the other structural constants.
-Before going into the proof, the ladder being a semicontinuous subgraph, let us state three facts (see Remark \ref{3-in-one}).
+We divide the proof into two cases. $(1)$ Ladder with small girth (see Definition \ref{girth-neck}); here we construct paths for any pair of points in the ladder and prove that they satisfy the conditions of Proposition \ref{combing} (see Proposition \ref{hyp_small_ladder}). $(2)$ For a general ladder, we subdivide it into (uniformly) small (but not too small) girth ladders and show that they satisfy all conditions of Proposition \ref{combi-hyp-sps} (see Theorem \ref{general-ladder-is-hyp}).
+Let $K\ge1,~C\ge0,~\epsilon\ge0$, and let $\L_K$ be a $(K,C,\ep)$-ladder with a central base $\mfB$.
+In this section, we fix the {\bf notation $\bm{L}_{\bm{Kr}}:=\bm{N}_{\bm{r}}(\bm{\L}_{\bm{K}})$} for $r\ge0$.
+Additionally, we will use the same notations as introduced in Definition \ref{ladder} and in Notation \ref{notation-ladder} for ladders.
+In view of Remark \ref{bigsmall-subsp}, in this section, we require the tree of metric bundles $(X,B,T)$ to satisfy $C^{(9)}_{\ref{qi-sec-inside-lad-len-lift}}(K)$-flaring condition (see below).